 The Federation of Norwegian Construction Industries (BNL) is a business and employer policy organization for companies in the construction industry.
-BNL is an umbrella organization for 15 industries and have more than 4,000 member companies with nearly 70 ,000 employees.
-BNL was established in 1997 and is currently the second largest association in The Confederation of Norwegian Enterprise (NHO).
+BNL is an umbrella organization for 14 industries and have more than 4,000 member companies with nearly 70 ,000 employees.
+BNL was established in 1997 and is currently the third largest association in The Confederation of Norwegian Enterprise (NHO).

 BNL organizes both manufacturing companies, plumbers, carpenters, landscape gardeners, masons, painters and entrepreneurs.